 Field Testing the Angstrom Pack

-Though roller bags are all the craze, anyone stuck behind someone wrestling with one down the narrow aisle of a plane, realizes why these wheeled wonders suck the life out of those around you.
-It is likewise difficult to throw your boxy carry on container on your back and take an impromptu hike with it.
+Though roller bags are all the craze, anyone stuck behind someone wrestling with one down the narrow aisle of a plane realizes why these wheeled wonders suck the life out of those around you.
+It is difficult - in fact, close to impossible - to throw your boxy, carry on container on your back and take an impromptu hike with it.

 I usually go hiking a couple times a week and this pack has quickly become my favorite daypack.
 I load the Angstrom with basic survival gear, an extra layer, snacks, and a couple quarts of water.

 There are times I load the pack with additional water bottles and whatever else I can find in the trunk of my car for additional training weight.

 Though a hair over two pounds, the Angstrom is a little heavier than some of my stripped down ultralight packs, it is still lighter than many of the options for daypacks on the market.
 Again, this was part of the multipurpose nature of the pack.
 It's small enough to use as a carry on, but large enough to hold my gear for a quick backpacking trip.

 I am a lightweight backpacker, so I loaded up about 13-pounds of food, water, and camping gear in this North Face selection for a couple of overnight trips on the Finger Lakes Trail.

 I've been volunteering with the Adirondack Mountain Club to do some trail work down in Allegany State Park.
 We are marking the border between PA and NY and need to get tools and signs deep into the woods.